-Aged 62, Male, Malaysian (Independent Non-Executive Director)

-Member of the Audit Committee, Remuneration Committee and Nominating Committee

-Anuar bin Abd Rahman was appointed as an Independent Non-Executive Director and member of the Audit Committee, Remuneration Committee and Nominating Committee of FFB on 21 September 2022.
+Chairman of the Audit Committee, Member of the Remuneration Committee and Nominating Committee Sobri bin Abu was appointed as an Independent Non-Executive Director and member of the Audit Committee, Remuneration Committee and Nominating Committee of FFB on 15 May 2014.
+On 28 February 2018, he was re-designated as Chairman of the Audit Committee.
+He is also an Independent Non-Executive Director of MEB.
+Sobri bin Abu's career spans more than thirty (30) years in the oil and gas industry.
+He worked not only for major national and international oil companies, namely ExxonMobil and PETRONAS but also major international engineering construction companies like Babcock King Wilkinson (UK) Ltd of the United Kingdom, Stone and Webster Engineering Construction, Inc of the United States of America, Petrofac Engineering and Construction of the United Arab Emirates and local engineering companies such as Sumatec Engineering Bhd and Ranhill WorleyParsons of Malaysia.
+Member of the Audit Committee, Remuneration Committee and Nominating Committee Anuar bin Abd Rahman was appointed as an Independent Non-Executive Director and member of the Audit Committee, Remuneration Committee and Nominating Committee of FFB on 21 September 2022.
 He graduated with a Masters Degree in Business & Administration from Universiti Teknologi MARA and obtained a Diploma in Petroleum & Natural Gas Engineering from Universiti Teknologi Malaysia.
 Anuar bin Abd Rahman has over 30 years of experience in the Oil and Gas Industry, both at the domestic and international arenas.
-He started his working career with Ranhill Fluor Sdn Bhd, providing engineering services and project management team for the domestic oil & gas industry prior to joining PETRONAS in 1991.
-Among projects he was involved in were SMDS Bintulu for Shell Malaysia, Esso Refinery product pipeline to Malaysian Carbon in Port Dickson, LPG Gas Reticulation for housing estates in Kuala Lumpur and Johor, and the expansion of Famco Oil Mill Plant in Penang.
-While in Petronas he held various Technical and Managerial positions locally and at their international outfits, including as General Manager in Petronas' JV company with Pertamina (Indonesia), with PTTEP (Thailand) and PVEP (Vietnam).
-He was seconded as Manager, Pipeline Operation to Petronas JV Co (Sudan), Greater Nile Petroleum Operating Co.
-Ltd. He has wide experience in the Detailed design and construction of various types of oil & gas facilities and was directly in charged of the Production Operations and maintenance of assets.
+He started his working career with Ranhill Fluor Sdn Bhd, providing engineering and project management services for the domestic oil & gas industry prior to joining PETRONAS in 1991.
+Among projects he was involved in were SMDS Bintulu for Shell Malaysia, Esso Refinery product pipeline to Malaysian Carbon in Port Dickson, LPG Gas Reticulation for housing estates in Kuala Lumpur and Johor, and expansion of Famco Oil Mill Plant in Penang.
+While in Petronas he held various Technical and Managerial positions locally and at their international outfits, including as General Manager in Petronas JV company with Pertamina (Indonesia), with PTTEP (Thailand) and with PVEP (Vietnam).
+He was seconded as Manager, Pipeline Operation in Petronas JV Co (Sudan), Greater Nile Petroleum Operating Co.
+Ltd. He has wide experience in detailed design and construction of various types of oil & gas facilities and was directly in charge of Production Operations and maintenance of the assets.
 Prior to his retirement from Petronas in 2021, he was the Managing Director/Chief Executive Officer of EPOMS, a Petronas Carigali subsidiary company.